jordan-nowak/OpenHSML/README.md

 With [Doxygen](https://www.doxygen.nl) installed, the API documentation can be built locally by turning the `BUILD_API_DOC` CMake option `ON` and running the `doc` target, e.g
 ```
-pid cd openhsml
+pid cd OpenHSML
 pid -DBUILD_API_DOC=ON doc
 ```
-The resulting documentation can be accessed by opening `<path to openhsml>/build/release/share/doc/html/index.html` in a web browser.
+The resulting documentation can be accessed by opening `<path to OpenHSML>/build/release/share/doc/html/index.html` in a web browser.

 License
 =======